danthegoodman1/icedb/ARCHITECTURE.md

 breaking existing list query operations from not being able to find their files.

 Merged log files are not immediately deleted to prevent issues with current operations, and are marked as merged in the new log file so they are able to be cleaned up.
-You must to ensure that files are only cleaned long after they could be in use (say multiple times the max e2e query timeout, including list operation times).
+You must ensure that files are only cleaned long after they could be in use (say multiple times the max e2e query timeout, including list operation times).
 This is why it's important to insert infrequently and in large batches, to prevent too many files from building up before they can be deleted.